We believe in the power of sport to break down barriers, overcome differences and bring people together.

 We will maintain focus, driving with 1:1 as our goal for both every year.
 We will monitor this data on an ongoing basis.

 France Pay Gap Reporting

 In 2020, Nike recorded the following Equal Pay Index results for its operations in France: Nike France: 88/100; Nike Retail France: 99/100.
 Converse Retail: 100/100.

-UK Pay Gap Reporting for FY19 will be published in April 2020.
-See FY18 results here.
+Nike UK Pay Gap Reporting for FY19 is available here.